Seidel and Pieri products in cominuscule quantum K-theory: Introduction

 Quantum multiplication by any Seidel class $\sigma$ defines an order automorphism of $\cB$, which restricts to an order automorphism of $\wh\cP_X$.
 If $\la \subset \wh\cP_X$ is any quantum shape, then $\sigma \star \la = \{ \sigma \star \wh\al \mid \wh\al \in \la \}$ defines a new quantum shape such that

 Here we have abused notation and identified $\sigma$ with the corresponding $K$-theory class $\cO^{I(\sigma)} \in \QK(X)$.
 The poset $\wh\cP_X$ can be identified with an infinite set of boxes in the plane, such that each automorphism defined by a Seidel class is represented by a translation of the plane, possibly combined with a reflection.
-This gives a simple description of products with Seidel classes in terms of quantum shapes.
+This gives a simple description of products with Seidel classes in terms of quantum shapes, see \Section{qposet}, \Example{seidel-trans}, \Example{gr:shift}, \Example{og:shift}, and \Example{lg:shift}.

 Let $X = G/P_X$ be a cominuscule classical Grassmannian, that is, a Grassmannian $\Gr(m,n)$ of type A, a maximal orthogonal Grassmannian $\OG(n,2n)$, or a Lagrangian Grassmannian $\LG(n,2n)$.
 The Chern classes of the tautological vector bundles over $X$ are represented by the \emph{special} Schubert varieties $X^p \subset X$, with $p \in \N$.
 Formulas for products with the special Schubert classes $[X^p]$ are known as \emph{Pieri formulas}.
 Our Pieri formula for $\QK(X)$ takes the form